Glossary

 Subhasis Sahoo (Founding Member - Marketing)

 Unearned revenue, also known as deferred revenue or prepayment, refers to money a business receives for goods or services that have yet to be delivered or performed.
 It is a liability on the balance sheet, as the business owes the customer the promised product or service.
-Once the business fulfills its obligation, the unearned revenue is recognized as earned revenue.
+Unearned revenue is recognized as earned revenue when the business fulfills its obligation.

-In simpler terms, unearned revenue represents advance payments or deposits from customers for future goods, services, or subscriptions.
+In simpler terms, the revenue represents advance payments or deposits from customers for future goods, services, or subscriptions.
 It is an important concept in accounting as it reflects the company’s obligations to deliver on its promises in the future.
-Businesses typically deal with unearned revenue in situations such as subscription-based services, pre-orders, or annual contracts.
+Businesses typically deal with such revenue in situations such as subscription-based services, pre-orders, or annual contracts.

 Table of Content :